7. DECLARATION ON COMPANY MANAGEMENT

 The Audit and Risk Committee closely examines the Annual Financial Statements and Consolidated Financial Statements, the Combined Management Report for the Company and the Group, the non-financial statement and the non-financial Group statement, and the Management Board’s proposal for the appropriation of balance sheet profit.
 It discusses with the Management Board and the auditors the audit reports, the audit process, the audit focus areas and methodology, as well as the audit results, also with regard to the internal control system relating to the accounting process, and makes recommendations to the Supervisory Board.
 It regularly assesses the quality of the audit.
 Prior to their publication, it discusses the quarterly statements and the half-year financial report with the Management Board.

-The Chairman of the Audit and Risk Committee regularly reports to the Supervisory Board on the activities of the Audit and Risk Committee.
-In the event of significant occurrences and findings by the Audit and Risk Committee, its chair must inform the Chairman of the Supervisory Board without delay.
+The Chairman of the Audit Committee regularly reports to the Supervisory Board on the activities of the Audit and Risk Committee.
+In the event of significant occurrences and findings by the Audit and Risk Committee, its Chairman must inform the Chairman of the Supervisory Board without delay.

 Targets for the composition of the Supervisory Board / status of implementation